 2.6.4 Device Release.
+COMMAND CODE 1001 0100 binary, 94 hexadecimal.

-CHAINING AND SPECIAL REQUIREMENTS Valid only for multi-channel and/or multistorage control rotating mass subsystems.
+CHAINING AND SPECIAL REQUIREMENTS Valid only for multi-channel and/or multi-storage control rotating mass subsystems.
 Must be first command in chain.

-DEVICE RELEASE transfers up to twenty-four bytes of Sense I/O information from the storage control unit to the channel and releases reservation of the addressed rotating mass device from the channel issuing the command (if multiple access paths to the device exist).
+DEVICE RELEASE transfers up to 24 bytes of Sense I/O information from the storage control unit to the channel and releases reservation of the addressed rotating mass device from the channel issuing the command (if multiple access paths to the device exist).
 Must be issued on the same channel that has reservation of the addressed device.

-UNIT CHECK is presented when the command is rejected because a command preceded the Device Release in the chain or the storage control cannot support Device Release for any reason.
-Abnormal file conditions (e.g. unsafe, offline, etc.) do not halt command execution.
+UNIT CHECK is presented when the command is rejected because a command preceded the Device Relase in the chain or the storage control cannot support Device Release for any reason.
+Abnormal file conditions (e.g., unsafe, offline, etc.) do not halt command execution.